-Cagliari is the capital of Sardinia and the island's largest city.
-Cagliari has both a large port and an airport, making it easily accessible from mainland Italy and a good place to start a tour of Sardinia.
+Cagliari is the largest city on the island of Sardinia.
+It has both a large port and an airport, making it easily accessible from mainland Italy and a good place to start a tour of Sardinia.
+The city also has many interesting sights and attractions, from archeological treasures to medieval monuments.

 Cagliari Location:Cagliari is on the southern coast of Sardinia - see Sardinia City Map.
 Sardinia, or Sardegna, is a large island in the Mediterranean, west of mainland Italy and just south of Corsica.
 Sardinia is shown on our Italy Airports Map.